amandahn/Groovival/README.md

 # Groovival
 A Discord Music Bot which can stream music into, join, and leave a server.
 Utilizes discord.py, FFMpeg, and youtube-dl.
-Created for personal use.
+Created for personal use, coded in Python.

 __Future Objectives__
 - Create commands to pause and resume music